freyhill/react-multi-page-app/README.md

 ```

 start project

 ```
 $ npm start
 ```

-Automatically open browser with http://localhost:3100
+Automatically open browser with development: http://localhost:3100 / production: http://localhost:3118

 ## Usage
-create a new page in the src directory. and run ```npm run dev``` in the root directory of project
+create a new page in the pages directory of src. and run ```npm run dev``` in the root directory of project
 ```
 |-- src
     |-- index/